synthethereum/seth/README.md

 Every question uses *real market sentiment*, ensuring that each round reflects what actual traders believe at that moment.

-The game is part of the broader **SynthETH ecosystem**, built around a fixed-supply ERC-20 token that powers rewards, incentives, and future decentralized prediction markets.
+The game is part of the broader **Synth sETH ecosystem**, built around a fixed-supply ERC-20 token that powers rewards, incentives, and future decentralized prediction markets.

 ---